Author Information

 We are following the example of ICML and adopt the following policy:

-Papers that include text generated from a large-scale language model (LLM), such as ChatGPT, are prohibited unless the produced text is presented as a part of the paper’s experimental analysis.
+Papers that include text generated from a large language model (LLM), such as ChatGPT, are prohibited unless the produced text is presented as a part of the paper’s experimental analysis.
 Note the following clarification on the above statement:

 • The policy prohibits text produced entirely by LLMs (i.e., “generated”).
 This does not prohibit authors from using LLMs for editing or polishing author-written text.